rafaelgd303/AspNetCore.Docs/aspnetcore/security/blazor/content-security-policy.md

 * Errors appear in the browser's developer tools console.
 Chrome and Firefox provide information about:
   * Elements that don't comply with the policy.
   * How to modify the policy to allow for a blocked item.
-* A policy is only completely effective on browsers that support all of the included directives.
-For example, Edge doesn't support [block-all-mixed-content](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy/block-all-mixed-content), so Edge loads mixed HTTP and HTTPS content when `block-all-mixed-content` is specified.
+* A policy is only completely effective when the client's browser supports all of the included directives.
+For a current browser support matrix, see [Can I use: Content-Security-Policy](https://caniuse.com/#search=Content-Security-Policy).

 ## Additional resources